 What are Eating Disorders?

-The first two disorders, Anorexia and Bulimia, have a similar psychological base.
-These people have a powerful desire to be thin and are obsessed with monitoring perceived areas of ‘fat’ on their bodies.
-People with Anorexia usually starve themselves, while those with Bulimia binge and purge (although some people with Anorexia will also binge and purge).
-Binges are short episodes where people consume extraordinary amounts of food in a short period of time accompanied by feelings of shame and loss of control.
+The first two Eating Disorders, Anorexia and Bulimia, have a similar psychological base.
+These people have a powerful desire to be thin.
+They are obsessed with monitoring perceived areas of ‘fat’ on their bodies.
+People with Anorexia usually starve themselves.
+Those with Bulimia binge and purge (although some people with Anorexia will also binge and purge).
+Binges are short episodes where people consume extraordinary amounts of food in a short period of time.
+These are accompanied by feelings of shame and loss of control.
 Purges immediately follow binges and involve various methods of preventing weight gain from the binge, such as forced vomiting.
 A key difference between Anorexia Nervosa and Bulimia Nervosa is that people with Anorexia are under normal weight, while people with Bulimia are at or above normal weight ranges.

 People with Binge-Eating Disorder have binge-eating episodes, but they do not purge, nor are they underweight.
 Although this may sound similar to patients with Bulimia Nervosa and some of those with Anorexia Nervosa who binge as well, people in those cases also purge.
 Binges occur multiple times a week and include similar feelings about losing control as in the other disorders with binges.